groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 }
 ```

-**Why the try-finally block?** Trust me on this – GroupDocs objects need proper disposal to prevent memory leaks, especially when processing multiple documents.
+**Why the try‑finally block?** Trust me on this – GroupDocs objects need proper disposal to prevent memory leaks, especially when processing multiple documents.

 ## Complete Implementation Guide - From Zero to Production

-Let's build a real-world arrow annotation implementation that you can actually use in production.
+Let's build a real‑world arrow annotation implementation that you can actually use in production.

 ### Understanding Arrow Annotations in Context

 Arrow annotations aren't just decorative – they're communication tools.
 In document workflows, they typically serve these purposes:

-1. **Review feedback**: "This section needs revision"
+1. **Review feedback** – “This section needs revision”
-2. **Reference linking**: "See related content here"
+2. **Reference linking** – “See related content here”
-3. **Process guidance**: "Start your review from this point"
+3. **Process guidance** – “Start your review from this point”
-4. **Issue highlighting**: "Problem identified in this area"
+4. **Issue highlighting** – “Problem identified in this area”

 Understanding the context helps you design better annotation systems.